starkfell/100DaysOfIaC/articles/day.44.move.to.azure.repos.md

 ## Branch Policies

 Branch policies (Figure 1) give you ability to map your development policies to best practice and automate enforcement.
-There are quite built-in policies, including:
+There are quite a few built-in policies, including:

 - Minimum number of code reviews
 - Requiring successful builds